-- If the array literal is empty, the resulting type is an array type with the element type Undefined. - Otherwise, if the array literal contains no spread elements and is contextually typed by a tuple-like type (section 3.3.3), the resulting type is a tuple type constructed from the types of the element expressions. - Otherwise, if the array literal contains no spread elements and is an array assignment pattern in a destructuring assignment (section 4.17.1), the resulting type is a tuple type constructed from the types of the element expressions. - Otherwise, the resulting type is an array type with an element type that is the union of the types of the non-spread element expressions and the numeric index signature types of the spread element expressions.
+- If the array literal is empty, the resulting type is an array type with the element type Undefined. - Otherwise, if the array literal contains no spread elements and is contextually typed by a tuple-like type that has a property with the numeric name '0',(section 3.3.3), the resulting type is a tuple type constructed from the types of the element expressions. - Otherwise, if the array literal contains no spread elements and is an array assignment pattern in a destructuring assignment (section 4.17.1), the resulting type is a tuple type constructed from the types of the element expressions. - Otherwise, the resulting type is an array type with an element type that is the union of the types of the non-spread element expressions and the numeric index signature types of the spread element expressions.